clairelin20523/dsc232r-amazon-predictive-modeling/README.md

 The subsequent model will build upon the current one, potentially incorporating the use of word2vec data to identify popular buzzwords, which could indicate trends in product popularity.

+### Evaluation
+In this section, we calculated the Test RMSE and compared the forecast with the testing data and training forecast in the graph.
+I have written the code for the fitting graph in the milestone3.ipynb file.

+However, due to the large size of the dataset, the process is very slow, and the queue time on the server is too long.
+As a result, we were unable to complete the final part of our code on SDSC.
+Therefore, I have uploaded a file named milestone3_local on GitHub, which processes a small portion of our dataset and uses this subset to generate the fitting graph.
+This is mainly to demonstrate that our code works correctly.

 ### Answer the questions
 * Where does your model fit in the fitting graph? and What are the next models you are thinking of and why?